samuel-book/samuel_shap_paper_1/_sources/xgb_with_feature_selection/outline.md

 ## Notebooks in this section

+### General example of Shap

 * *A simple worked example of Shap*:
     * A very simple example of Shap values based on three people who may contribute to the scores of a pub quiz team.

+### Predicting thrombolysis use and explaining the predictions with Shap

 * *XGBoost feature selection*:
     * Select up to 25 features using forward feature selection.
 Features are selected sequentially, choosing the feature that leads to most improvement in area under the ROC curve (ROC AUC) score.
 Eight were chosen.